TheSaturdayThing/shapeoko_arduino/Grbl/README.md

 - Open the example sketch "File -> Examples -> grbl -> GrblUpload"
 - Connect to the Arduino and run the sketch to compile and upload Grbl to the Arduino.

-IMPORTANT: When accessing Grbl via UGS (Universal Gcode Sender), you can use the command '$RST=*' to clear the EEPROM and enable default settings; otherwise, any earlier Grbl settings will be used.
+See https://github.com/TheSaturdayThing/shapeoko_arduino/tree/master/UGS for additional Grbl settings

+IMPORTANT: The Arduino EEPROM preserves settings from any previous installs.
+To clear the EEPROM and enable new default settings, you can use UGS (Universal Gcode Sender) to access the Arduino and issue the command '$RST=*'